When you look under the bonnet of a petrol or diesel car, you expect to see an engine. But what’s under the bonnet of an electric vehicle?

 Are electric cars less maintenance than petrol or diesel?

 Conventional internal combustion engines (ICE) have hundreds of moving parts.
 That means there’s a lot that could potentially go wrong over a petrol or diesel car’s lifetime.

 Electric motors only have a handful of parts in comparison, which can result in less maintenance for electric cars.
 But EVs do have complex electrical components, including:

-With an electric car, you’ll need to regularly maintain parts like brakes, tyres and wipers.
-Plus they have a battery which requires care and maintenance.
-But you won’t need to worry about topping up engine oil or replacing parts like the timing belt.
+With an electric car, like an ICE vehicle, you’ll need to regularly maintain parts like brakes, tyres and wipers.
+But you won’t need to worry about topping up engine oil or replacing parts like the timing belts.